nachoddiaz/Quant/2024 python for trading/README.md

         mtx = np.transpose(np.column_stack((deltas, self.hedge_betas)))
         self.hedge_weights = np.linalg.solve(mtx,target)

 Utilizing this method enables us to hedge our principal security exclusively with two additional assets.

+#### Generalizing the coverage model

+The present model necessitates a substantial financial outlay to address a relatively minor sum (i.e., $660 M significantly exceeds $10 M).
+Consequently, we are prepared to compromise on our beta value (value inside the other two) to obtain coverage at a reduced cost.

+Following the last example, if someone give us X amount of NVDA, we want a way to make hedge_weights always positive.